msse-chem280-master/msse-blog-template/README.md

-# 2019 MSSE Bootcamp Website Template
+# MSSE Bootcamp Blog Site Template

 This repo contains files for a website for a UC Berkeley MSSE themed blog.